Brainvibe/ms4_pcstore/README.md

 * Made several purchases with different products and see if they were logged correctly in the order history.
 * Logged out with different users and logged back in to see if they were being displayed correctly
 * Updated every field individually to test if it was updating correctly the delivery information.
-* Update information button was posting information correcty while updating each field.
+* Tested that the “update information” button was posting information correctly while updating each field

 ### Edit Products